HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/docker/index.md

 # Docker images for HCL Digital Experience 9.5

-HCL Digital Experience 9.5 supports deployments on Docker and popular Kubernetes platforms.
+HCL Digital Experience (DX) 9.5 supports deployments on Docker and popular Kubernetes platforms.
 Learn more about the latest list of container images and supported deployment platforms.

+!!!note
+    HCL DX Docker Compose deployments are only intended for development and test environments.
+The use of HCL DX Docker Compose in production environments is not supported.
+Only native Docker deployments are supported through Docker Compose.
+For questions or issues, create an issue in the [dx-docker-compose GitHub repository](https://github.com/HCL-TECH-SOFTWARE/dx-docker-compose){target="_blank"}.

-HCL Digital Experience 9.5 core and related component images are provided in your HCL Digital Experience entitlements on the [HCL Software Licensing Portal](https://www.hcltech.com/software/support/release).
+HCL Digital Experience 9.5 core and related component images are provided in your HCL Digital Experience entitlements on the [HCL Software Licensing Portal](https://hclsoftware.flexnetoperations.com/flexnet/operationsportal/logon.do){target="_blank"}.
 For the latest list of container images and supported deployment platforms, consult the Docker containers [Deployment](../container_deployment/index.md) topic pages in this section.

 ## Overview